-The May 2016 release of Justin Cronin’s The City of Mirrors, the final installment in The Passage Trilogy has once again launched him to the top of The New York Times bestseller list.
-Cronin, dubbed “an unlikely heir to America’s genre-fiction throne” by The New York Times, has produced “an undeniable and compelling epic . . . a complex narrative of flight and forgiveness, of great suffering and staggering loss, of terrible betrayals and incredible hope” (Journal Sentinel) that delivers a gripping conclusion “with all of the heartbreak, joy, and unexpected twists of fate that events in The Passage and The Twelve foreordained” (Publisher’s Weekly, starred review).
+The 2016 release of Justin Cronin’s The City of Mirrors, the final installment in The Passage trilogy, once again launched him to the top of The New York Times bestseller list.
+Cronin, dubbed “an unlikely heir to America’s genre-fiction throne” by The New York Times, has produced “an undeniable and compelling epic . . . a complex narrative of flight and forgiveness, of great suffering and staggering loss, of terrible betrayals and incredible hope” (The Milwaukee Journal Sentinel) that delivers a gripping conclusion “with all of the heartbreak, joy, and unexpected twists of fate that events in The Passage and The Twelve foreordained” (Publisher’s Weekly, starred review).

 “[The Passage is] a bona fide thriller that is sharply written, deeply humane, ablaze with big ideas, and absolutely impossible to put down.”

 Cronin lives with his family in Houston, Texas, where he has taught creative writing at Rice University for many years.
 In addition to the PEN/Hemingway Award, Cronin is the recipient of the Stephen Crane Prize, a Whiting Writer’s Award, a National Endowment for the Arts fellowship, and many other honors.

 For more information on Justin Cronin, please visit enterthepassage.com.